 Mix equal amounts of water and white vinegar before applying to your hair.
 Pop a shower cap on, leave for around 25 minutes, and rinse your hair.

-Follow with a conditioner.
+Follow up with a conditioner.
 You may need to do this 4 to 5 times to get the most impact.

 Disclaimer: This site is not intended to provide professional or medical advice.
 All of the content on LovedByCurls.com is for informational purposes only.
 All advice should be followed at your own discretion.
 Ingredients may change at any time so always check the product label before using.
 Check our full disclaimer policy here.